 Content is copy (like what you are reading), images, videos, and embedded posts from social media.
 Your WordPress blog is your biggest and most powerful tool for search engine optimization to rank organically.

-Headings are the titles (h2, H2, and on…) that separate the paragraphs on the page.
-Typically 300 words are minimal per page, but most pages you will find on the SERP have over 1,000 words to rank.
+Headings are the titles (H1, H2, H3, and on) that separate the paragraphs on the page.
+Typically, a minimum of 300 words per page is a good benchmark, but most pages that rank well will have over 1,000 words.

 Orphaned content, as defined by YOAST (WordPress SEO), is content that has no other pages on the same website linking to it.
 If you have a WordPress website add Yoast SEO and you’ll get an audit of those pages that are orphaned.
 Using the plugin you can begin to fix, and link those pages (or posts) to other relevant content raising your site’s SEO.